sam-goodwin/itty-aws/README.md

 ## Known Issues

-- Performance has not been tested - it's possible that our use of `https` or `fetch` is slower than whatever magic the AWS SDK is doing.
 - We're still importing some heavy code from the AWS SDK for signing requests - including tslib (for whatever reason).
 We should investigate hand-rolling replacements that don't have these dependencies or at least minimize them.